Description

 Instructions

-Place peeled eggs in a resealable bag or container.
-Pour in the marinade, ensuring the eggs are submerged.
+- Place peeled eggs in a resealable bag or container.
+Pour in the marinade, making sure the eggs are submerged.
 Refrigerate 4–12 hours, turning occasionally.

 Notes